Constrained Reinforcement Learning for Safe Heat Pump Control: I4B: a lightweight, advanced heat pump control simulator

 \subsection{Test cases and data}

-The building model parameters, cf. Table~\ref{tab:inputdata}, can be obtained from the open-source building typology tool TABULA \cite{tabula}, providing information for a large number of different buildings in European countries.
-The disturbance profiles for occupancy and appliances are derived according to normed profiles for the according building class.
+The building model parameters defined in Tab.~\ref{tab:inputdata}, can be obtained from the open-source building typology tool TABULA~\cite{tabula}, providing information for a large number of different buildings in European countries.
+The disturbance profiles for occupancy and appliances are derived according to standardized profiles for the corresponding building class.
 Solar gains are computed for each building using weather data and building information such as dimensioning of windows, orientation of the building, etc.